Rushikesh-Thorat/Task-Manager-mern/readme.md

-# 📌 Sauf Task Manager - Work Pending
+# 📌 Sauf Task Manager

 A full-featured task management application designed for individuals and teams to organize, track, and collaborate on tasks effectively.